Chapter 5 From simulation to model fitting

 trials <- 120 # Number of trials per simulated agent

-# Define the agent function (copied/adapted from Chapter 3 for self-containment)
+# Define the agent function (copied from previosu chapter)

 # This agent chooses '1' with probability 'rate', potentially adding noise.